 The following procedures outline the steps to fill an unclassified position.
 These steps should be reviewed and followed by the chair of the search committee.
 It is also the responsibility of the chair of the search committee to discuss these procedures with the members of the search committee and other individuals who are involved in the recruitment process.

-All individuals in the recruitment and hiring process must cooperate with the University’s commitment to equal opportunity and understand that hiring decisions will be made without regard to race, color, religion, sex, national origin, age (40+), protected disability, veteran status, sexual orientation or other characteristic protected under applicable federal, state or local law.
+All individuals in the recruitment and hiring process must cooperate with the University’s commitment to equal opportunity and understand that hiring decisions will be made without regard to race, color, religion, sex, national origin, age (40+), protected disability, veteran status, sexual orientation, gender identity, or other characteristic protected under applicable federal, state or local law.

 These procedures should be followed when filling both faculty and unclassified administrative positions.
 As most unclassified recruitment involves faculty positions, the authorizing vice president referred to in the following procedures is the vice president for academic affairs.
 If the unclassified administrative vacancy is not in the Division of Academic Affairs, please work with the appropriate vice president.